 This is a recipe for homemade brownies, but if you want to cook box brownies in your air fryer, make the brownie mix using the packet instructions, and convert the baking times and temp using my air fryer conversion calculator.

 Scroll down for the printable card for this air fryer brownies recipe, or read on for all the details!

 What do you need?

-- Chocolate chips – You can use milk chocolate or dark chocolate chips.
-These also need to be melted, so use cooking chocolate chips as these will melt more easily.
+You can use milk chocolate or dark chocolate chips.
+These also need to be melted, so use chocolate chips make for baking, as these will melt more easily.
 These are essential to get the fudgy texture and the extra rich chocolate flavor.

-- Flour – be sure to use regular all-purpose flour, not self-raising!
+Be sure to use regular all-purpose flour, not bread flour or self-raising!

 I quite often add extra goodies to my brownies.
 You can add up to a quarter cup of extras.
 Some of our favorites are:

 - Chocolate chips